 TYPICAL DUTIES

-• Learns to operate cameras and photographic processing equipment used in the exposures and development of photographic film and papers.
+Learns to operate cameras and photographic processing equipment.

-• Assists in photographing perishable and other evidence, personal injuries and persons for identification purposes.
+Assists in identifying, collecting, and preserving physical evidence from crime scenes, including biological samples, firearm discharge residue, and weapons; assists in photographing perishable and other evidence, personal injuries and persons for identification purposes.

-• Learns to evaluate latent prints as to suitability for processing in the A.F.I.S.
-(Automated Fingerprint Identification System) system and ensure optimum performance of that system.
+Learns to evaluate latent prints as to suitability for processing in the Automated Fingerprint Identification System (A.F.I.S.) and ensure optimum performance of that system.

-• Learns to photograph, trace, and process identifiable latent prints through the A.F.I.S. system.
+Learns to photograph, trace, and process identifiable latent prints through the A.F.I.S.

-• Evaluates the results from A.F.I.S. system and makes necessary comparisons to form a conclusion.
+Evaluates the results from A.F.I.S. and makes necessary comparisons to form a conclusion.

 MINIMUM QUALIFICATIONS